Solid-State vs. Lithium-Ion Batteries

 Solid-State vs. Lithium-Ion Batteries In A Graph

-Which One Is Better: Solid-State Or Lithium-Ion?
+Which One Is Better?: Solid-State vs Lithium-Ion

 It is no secret that solid-state lithium-ion batteries have opposing advantages and disadvantages.
 While lithium-ion batteries are trusted to be reliable, safe, and inexpensive, their solid-state counterparts offer higher energy density, improved safety, and longer lifespan.
 The former dominates the smartphone, laptop, and electric vehicle market.
 Lithium-ion batteries are the go-to option; however, solid-state batteries could be the future technology if you want something more advanced.